SFS COSTA RICA: SUSTAINABLE DEVELOPMENT STUDIES (SEMESTER)

 - Application Deadline: Rolling admissions.
 Early applications encouraged

 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

-- Explore the cloud forests of Monteverde, home to 2.5% of the world’s biodiversity, to study hummingbird ecology and sustainable land management.
+- Explore the cloud forests of Monteverde, home to 2.5 percent of the world’s biodiversity, to study tropical ecology and sustainable land management.

-- Tour a local coffee farm and a sustainable permaculture homestead to learn how Costa Ricans have successfully combined agriculture and conservation.
+- Go behind the scenes at a local coffee farm and sustainable permaculture homestead to learn how Costa Ricans have successfully combined agriculture and conservation.

 SFS students live and study at the Center for Sustainable Development Studies.
 The Center is an active organic farm overlooking the vibrant Central Valley, where green is the predominant color as far as the eye can see.
 Dorms and classrooms intermingle with orchards and gardens, while Center dog Hera keeps watch over it all.
 The friendly town of Atenas is a 10-minute cab ride away, offering restaurants, shops, parks, and cultural events.